manuvantara/project-movera-contracts/README.md

 2. The frontend code lives in the `/frontend` folder. `/frontend/index.html` is a great place to start exploring.
 Note that it loads in `/frontend/index.js`, this is your entrypoint to learn how the frontend connects to the NEAR blockchain.
-3. Test your contract: `npm test`, this will run the tests in `integration-tests` directory.

 Deploy
 ======

 Every smart contract in NEAR has its [own associated account][NEAR accounts].
-When you run `npm run deploy`, your smart contract gets deployed to the live NEAR TestNet with a temporary dev account.
+When you run `./deploy_all.sh`, your smart contracts get deployed to the live NEAR TestNet with temporary dev accounts.
-When you're ready to make it permanent, here's how:
+When you're ready to make them permanent, here's how:

 Step 0: Install near-cli (optional)